A private monthly issue Est. 2026

 Q3What happens to my photos?

-Only the photos you hand-pick are uploaded, resized, and stored in private buckets scoped to your account.
-Export the whole collection as a ZIP whenever you like; deleting your account removes everything, permanently.
+Guest drafts keep selected photos on this device until you link or send.
+Linked accounts can privately back up the photos you hand-pick, resized and stored in account-scoped private buckets.
+Export the whole collection as a ZIP whenever you like; deleting your account removes everything Kino can remove.

 Q4Which platforms?